rajatmodi62/rajatmodi62.github.io/Readme.md

 This is the simplified version of my blog.
 Wordpress was a headache, and al-folio used to load very slowly in github pages.
-credits: andrej karpathy for simplifying the jekyll in such an amazing way.

 Note:
 To run website locally, i need: